Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Scalable content delivery with spatial multiplexing with CSIT

 \section{Scalable content delivery with spatial multiplexing with CSIT}

 {\bar{R}_{\rm sym}} {\hat{\rvVec{h}}} {\hat{\rvVec{H}}} {\SINR_k^{\rm {mrc}}} {\Rsym^{\rm {zf}}} {\Rsym^{\rm {mf}}} [1]{{\rm diag}\left(#1\right)}

 Instead of using wireless multicasting and coded caching, a more conventional content delivery scheme is spatial multiplexing.
 Specifically, simultaneous unicast transmissions can be realized with spatial precoding based on the available CSIT.
 With spatial multiplexing, the required content is delivered directly to the user.
 In this section, we study the content delivery rate of this scheme.
+For simplicity, we consider the quasi-static fading channels ($L=1$) in the rest of the paper.

 With linear precoding, the transmitted signal is

 where for user $k\in[K]$, $\rv{X}_k$ is the {\it private} signal and $\rvVec{W}_k$ is the precoder of unit norm that depends only on the estimated channel matrix~$\hat{\rvMat{H}}$ as defined in \eqref{eq:imperfectCSIT}.
 In this work, we assume that $\nt \ge K$ and focus on zero-forcing~(ZF) precoder.
 The precoding vector $\{\rvVec{W}_k\}$ for user~$k$ is